BoldingBruggeman/nemo-medusa-cssm/README.md

 squeue -l -u $USER
 ```

 When the job completes, it should have created a single NetCDF file.
-The name of this file is set in `extract.sbatch` (first unnamed argument to `extract.py`).
+The name of this file is set in `extract.sbatch` (the unnamed argument to `extract.py`).

 ### Running the Community Size Spectrum Model